 All parents know how essential it is for their child to get sleep, but many do not know how much is needed or how essential it is.
 Not only is it important for your child or teen to get enough sleep – they also need adequate sleep quality.
 We understand it might be hard in this day and age for your kids to stop using their phones but limiting screen time before bed will ensure that they get a better night’s rest.

 Biology, technology, and societal expectations, including homework and extracurriculars, together create a perfect storm for chronic sleep deprivation.
 Discover the major contributors to adolescent sleep debt.

-If you've been having frequent disturbing dreams that awaken you, you're not
+If you've been having frequent disturbing dreams that awaken you, you're not alone.

-    alone.
 You may have what's known as a nightmare sleep disorder.
-This disorder

-    makes you more likely to have intense dreams associated with negative feelings.
+This disorder makes you more likely to have intense dreams associated with negative feelings.

-    Dr. Morse and the team would like to express gratitude and thanks to Jazz

-    Pharmaceuticals and the Janet Weis Children’s Hospital for their support with

-    the Wake Up and Learn Program.
-Together, we can increase awareness about

-    adolescent sleep disorders, as well as advocate for their proper treatment
+Dr. Morse and the team would like to express gratitude and thanks to Geisinger Janet Weis Children’s Hospital and Jazz Pharmaceuticals for their support of the Wake Up and Learn Program.
+Together, we can increase awareness about adolescent sleep disorders, as well as advocate for their proper treatment